-Components/Outputs Baseline (without AF Resources) Alternative (with AF Resources) Output 4.3 Enhancing capacities of local organizations to articulate actions and mobilize financing for Ecosystem-based Adaptation Investment in the area by local organizations continue without addressing the climate change vulnerability in the region.
-Little knowledge on how to build solutions to manage climate impacts is generated thus having a negative impact of the sustainability of investments in the region and reducing the opportunity to address climate vulnerability.
-Funds mobilized to the area continue to be limited to international grant sources and public investment by MARN thus failing to address the financial gap needed in the region that could be covered by tapping into private sector finance.
-The private sector remains unaware of their own impacts and generate climate resilience.
+Components/Outputs Baseline (without AF Resources) Alternative (with AF Resources) impacts and generate climate resilience.
+Output 4.3 Enhancing capacities of local organizations to articulate actions and mobilize financing for Ecosystem-based Adaptation to be limited to international grant sources and public investment by MARN thus failing to address the financial gap needed in the region that could be covered by tapping into private sector finance.
+The private sector remains unaware of their own climate risks and hence are left out as stakeholders in identifying solutions.
 Enhanced capacity building directed at local organizations to catalyze climate change action across the territory will result in better prepared and resilient landscapes within a context of financial sustainability.
-Enhanced capacities will lead to better mobilization of local organizations and leaders, helping more precise articulation and incorporation of community adaptation needs into project design phase for other as stakeholders in identifying solutions.
-FIAES continues to be present in the region in promoting restoration actions as mandated by the local development plan drawing up on limited government resources thus to mobilize finance in the area for adaptation.
+Enhanced capacities will lead to better mobilization of local organizations and leaders, helping more precise articulation and incorporation of community adaptation needs into project design phase for other adaptation initiatives moving forward.
+This will generate real resilience in providing local organization in the area to develop solutions to address climate change impacts and attract the financial resources and strategies needed to fund them.
+This will allow the inclusion of private sector funds and establish a link with private sector to mobilize finance in the area for adaptation.
 FIAES' enhanced capacity to develop adaptation projects and draw in more resources also ensures the sustainability of the project by allowing national institutions to develop a robust financial architecture to address climate change and ensure national ownership.